-- Facebook: Although Facebook is still the largest social media community, boasting of over 2 billion active users.
+- Facebook: Although Facebook is still the largest social media community, boasting over 2 billion active users.
 It is a good medium for influencer marketing

 Brands can also connect with content creators that will project what their brands stand for.
-Although the sister platform, Instagram is still topping the chart when it comes to influencer marketing, the tools Facebook keep putting in place suggest that it believes influencer marketing is worth exploring and is already a force to reckon with in the world of advertising/marketing.
+Although the sister platform, Instagram is still topping the chart when it comes to influencer marketing, the tools Facebook keeps putting in place suggest that it believes influencer marketing is worth exploring and is already a force to reckon with in the world of advertising/marketing.

 Influencer Marketing Trends That Will Abide

 The Influencer Marketing industry has grown over the past few years and according to The influencer report 2019, between last year and now, over 320 Influencer Marketing based companies have been established.
 Influencer Marketing is here to stay.
-We have the list of common Influencer Marketing trends particular to influencers in Southeast Asia. +P
+We have a list of common Influencer Marketing trends particular to influencers in Southeast Asia. +P

 1. Engagement over Followers

 The popular opinion is that the higher the number of followers, the higher the influence of the influencer.
-However, influencers with a smaller number of followers but higher engagement level have proven to be more result-oriented and effective while calculating Return on Investment (ROI) because they tend to connect more with due to their relationship with their followers.
+However, influencers with a smaller number of followers but higher engagement levels have proven to be more result-oriented and effective while calculating Return on Investment (ROI) because they tend to connect more with due to their relationship with their followers.

 Their influence is quite strong because most times their followers will most likely act quickly on the information they share.

-The need for caution arises from the downside of this particular Influencer Marketing industry because if you are seeking only brand awareness, these might be financially draining and you might want to stick with influencers with large following
+The need for caution arises from the downside of this particular Influencer Marketing industry because if you are seeking only brand awareness, these might be financially draining and you might want to stick with influencers with a large following